-Heredity: The passing of traits from the parents to offspring is called heredity.
-This is heredity which is responsible for many commonly observable facts; like siblings looking similar in overall appearance.
+Heredity: The passing of traits from parents to offspring is called heredity.
+It is the heredity which is responsible for many commonly observable facts, like siblings looking similar in overall appearance.

 Genotype: The complete set of genes in an organism's genome is called genotype.

 Phenotype: The observable characters in an organism make the phenotype.
 Phenotype is a result of genotype's interaction with the environment.
 Due to this reason, many phenotypes are not inheritable.

 Acquired Traits: Traits which are acquired due to interaction with the environment are called acquired traits.
 Acquired traits are not inheritable.
 For example, if a boxer develops bulging biceps, it does not mean that his son would be borne with bulging biceps.

 Inheritable Traits: Traits which can be expressed in subsequent generations are called inheritable traits.
 Such traits bring a change in the genotype of the organism and hence become inheritable.